mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

-digestible
+mc-crypto-digestible
 ==========

 NOTE: This crate is WIP, use at your own risk!

-`digestible` and its companion crate `digestible-derive`, represent a scheme for secure (nonmalleable) hashing of common rust objects using a collision-resistant hash function.
+`mc-crypto-digestible` and its companion crate `mc-crypto-digestible-derive`, represent a scheme for secure (nonmalleable) hashing of common rust objects using a collision-resistant hash function.
 This represents critical infrastructure for blockchain projects, because if e.g. an attacker can find two different blocks with the same hash, they can subvert the integrity of the blockchain.

 The `Digestible` trait is provided, which allows that the contents of the entire object can be hashed together in a non-malleable way, after an implementation of `Digest` trait is provided.

 The scheme implicitly defines an "encoding" whereby your object is turned into a byte sequence which is fed into the hasher.

 This has a few benefits: